 John Stewart, a steward on the Titanic, reported that Andrews was last seen in the first–class smoking room staring at a painting, "Plymouth Harbour," above the fireplace, his life jacket lying on a nearby table.
 The painting depicted the entrance to Plymouth Sound, which Titanic had been expected to visit on her return voyage.

 The survivors of the tragedy reported that Andrews met his fate with bravery and as the horror unfolded around him he saved other men’s wives and children in the full knowledge that he would never see his own wife, child and family again.

-The Down man was on board the RMS Titanic’s maiden voyage as part of a group of skilled men called “the guarantee group”.
-They were on board the ship to handle and snags and make sure standards on the ship were high.
+The Down man was on board the RMS Titanic’s maiden voyage as part of a group of skilled men called “the guarantee group.”
+They were on board the ship to handle any snags and make sure standards on the ship were high.
 None of the group survived.

-Vera Morrison, Reilly Barbour’s daughter from her second, has also kept alive his memory.
+Vera Morrison, Reilly Barbour’s daughter from her second marriage, has also kept alive his memory.